gabrielopeyemi/gabrielopeyemi/README.md

 # Hello there!
-I’m Opeyemi Gabriel-Famosipe.
-I’m a Software engineer who does designs.
-I’ve worked in-house and remotely on projects for different brands, agencies, and startups.
-I care deeply about creating world-class, useful, and beautiful products that help people and make a difference.
+I’m Opeyemi Gabriel Famosipe, a seasoned software engineer and designer with a track record of delivering world-class digital solutions.
+I’ve collaborated with agencies, and startups both in-house and remotely building innovative, scalable, and beautifully crafted products that drive impact and push the boundaries of technology
 ## Ask me about:
-Javascript and Typescript.
+JavaScript and Typescript.

-## What i have worked with:
+## What I have worked with:

 ```
 const technologies = {